The matroid secretary problem for minor-closed classes and random matroids

+For each prime $p$, we let $\mathbb{F}_p$ denote the field with $p$ elements.
 A class of matroids $\cM$ is \emph{minor-closed} if $M \in \cM$ and $N$ a minor of $M$ implies that $N$ is also in $\cM$.
 A \emph{proper minor-closed} class of $\mathbb{F}_p$-representable matroids is a minor-closed class of $\mathbb{F}_p$-representable matroids that is not equal to the class of all $\mathbb{F}_p$-representable matroids.

+Our main result is that Conjecture \ref{mainconjecture} holds for \emph{every} proper minor-closed class of $\mathbb{F}_p$-representable matroids.
+Note that graphic matroids, cographic matroids, regular matroids, and max-flow min-cut matroids are all examples of proper minor-closed classes of $\mathbb{F}_p$-representable matroids.
+Here is our main result.

-\begin{theorem} Suppose that Hypothesis~\ref{structure} holds.
-Let $p$ be a prime and $\cM$ be a proper minor-closed class of the $\mathbb{F}_p$-representable matroids.
-Every matroid in $\cM$ has an $O(1)$-competitive matroid secretary algorithm. \end{theorem}
+\begin{theorem} Suppose that Hypothesis~\ref{structure} holds and let $p$ be a prime.
+Then for every proper minor-closed class $\cM$ of $\mathbb{F}_p$-representable matroids, there is a constant $c(\cM)$ such that every matroid in $\cM$ has a $c(\cM)$-competitive matroid secretary algorithm. \end{theorem}

-Note that the existence of constant-competitive algorithms for transversal matroids~\cite{DP12} and laminar matroids~\cite{IW11, HP13, JSZ13} is not implied by Theorem \ref{main}.
-In addition, the matroid secretary algorithm in Theorem~\ref{main} requires knowledge of the entire matroid upfront.
-This is the same model as originally introduced by Babaioff, Immorlica, and Kleinberg \cite{BIK07}, but many of the known matroid secretary algorithms also work in the online setting, see \cite{HKC04}.
-We do not know if Theorem~\ref{main} holds in the online setting.

-Our proof of Theorem~\ref{main} extends the nice framework of Dinitz and Kortsarz \cite{DK14} for obtaining constant-competitive algorithms for `decomposable' matroids.
-In Theorem \ref{treealgorithm}, we prove that if $M$ admits a certain type of `tree-decomposition' into matroids for which we already have constant-competitive algorithms, then there is a constant-competitive algorithm for $M$ itself.
-Note that the proof of Theorem \ref{treealgorithm} is independent of any matroid structure theory results.
-For example, plugging in the regular matroid decomposition theorem of Seymour \cite{Seymour80} into Theorem \ref{treealgorithm}, we recover the constant competitive algorithm for regular matroids.
-Our framework is slightly more general than \cite{DK14}, where only $1$-, $2$-, and $3$-sums of matroids are considered, while we allow tree-decompositions of any fixed `thickness'.
-Plugging in the matroid structure machinery into Theorem \ref{treealgorithm} gives Theorem \ref{main}.
+To be forthright with the reader, we stress that Theorem \ref{main} relies on a structural hypothesis communicated to us by Geelen, Gerards, and Whittle, which has not yet appeared in print.
+This hypothesis is stated as Hypothesis~\ref{structure}.
+The proof of Hypothesis~\ref{structure} will stretch to hundreds of pages, and will be a consequence of their decade-plus `matroid minors project'. \footnote{We are aware of the problematic family of dyadic matroids recently discovered by Grace and van Zwam~\cite{Gv18}, but they are not counterexamples to Hypothesis~\ref{structure}.} This is a body of work generalising Robertson and Seymour's graph minors structure theorem \cite{rs03} to matroids representable over a fixed finite field, leading to a solution of Rota's Conjecture~\cite{GGW14}.
+See \cite{Geelen2015} for a discussion of the project.

+In proving Theorem \ref{main}, we develop techniques to handle each of the ingredients that appear in the statement of Hypothesis~\ref{structure}.
+We believe these techniques may be of independent interest.
+Also, our proof of Theorem \ref{main} is one of the few instances of using deep results from matroid theory in attacking Conjecture \ref{mainconjecture}.